Cutting Fundamentals

 Key Takeaways

-- Body recomposition (simultaneous fat loss and muscle gain) is achievable for beginners, returning trainees, and those at higher body fat
+- Body recomposition (simultaneous fat loss and muscle gain) is achievable — Barakat et al. (2020) confirmed the evidence base, with the strongest effects in beginners, returning trainees, and people at higher body fat

-- Progressive resistance training is the non-negotiable stimulus
+- Progressive resistance training is the non-negotiable stimulus; Ruiz-Castellano 2021 confirms lean-mass retention is overwhelmingly protein + training driven

 - Progress is best measured with photos and measurements — the scale often stays flat